Listen to this:

 Hindi: आप इस लेख को हिंदी में भी पढ़ सकते है|

+Retirement planning plays an important role in securing our future from a financial perspective.
 This makes it a significant element of financial planning that we should all focus on.

+One of the components of retirement planning is a pension.
 Our pension plans play a very important role during our old age when we do not have a regular source of income.

+They provide stability and financial security and also ensure that we live a good life in retirement without lowering our standards of living.
 Keeping this in mind, the Government of India has set up many schemes to help people plan their retirement early and peacefully.

 One of these is the National Pension Scheme or NPS.

-National Pension Scheme (NPS)
+What is the National Pension Scheme (NPS)

-National Pension Scheme (NPS) is a voluntary, low cost and defined contribution retirement savings scheme, designed to enable systematic savings during the working life of the individual.
+National Pension Scheme (NPS) is a voluntary, low-cost, and defined contribution retirement savings scheme designed to enable systematic savings during the working life of the individual.

-It attempts to provide a solution to make available sufficient retirement funds to every citizen of India.
+It attempts to provide a solution to make sufficient retirement funds available to every citizen of India.

 It is designed based on a defined contribution basis, where the individual contributes to his account.